hpi-swa-lab/godot-pronto/changelog/i6w1_jf_gemoetry_dash.md

 ## Problems with Pronto

-We had many components like the Yellow mid air jump or the jumppad that we wanted to have multiple times.
+We had many components like the Yellow mid air jump or the jump-pad that we wanted to have multiple times.
 However, duplicating them didn't work because the placeholders of the duplicate do not copy the texture that they have.
-This meant that we always had to instantiate the szene they were created in (yes, we created an extra szene for those, otherwise we would have to create them several times with all of their components).
-This szene always spawned in (0, 0) so we also had to move it ~15.000 pixels when working on later parts of the level.
+This meant that we always had to instantiate the scene they were created in (yes, we created an extra scene for those, otherwise we would have to create them several times with all of their components).
+This scene always spawned in (0, 0) so we also had to move it ~15.000 pixels when working on later parts of the level.

 ## Where we had to use code

-Surprinsingly we didn't have to create any non-pronto script and were able to create anything within godot-pronto.
+Surprisingly we didn't have to create any non-pronto script and were able to create anything within godot-pronto.

 However, we had to change certain behaviors like the PlatformController to work for our use-cases.